 Federal Housing Administration (FHA) Loans

 The Federal Housing Administration was created in 1934 to reduce the requirements to qualify for a mortgage.
-This government-backed mortgage program has flexible requirements and is a good option for first-time homebuyers.
+This government-backed mortgage program has flexible requirements and is a viable option for first-time homebuyers.

 - A credit score of 500 or higher is required.